Dill weed (Recipe: leek, potato and salmon soup)

-Dried dill weed is a poor substitute for fresh, except in dishes that require long cooking, like soups and stews, and in sauces and salad dressing.
+Dried dill weed is a poor substitute for fresh, except in dishes that require long cooking.
 Be sure to buy from a market or supplier with a lot of turnover; I rely on Penzeys, and buy in small quantities.

 I'm already planning where in the garden to put my dill plants this summer.
 You know what they say: if at first you don't succeed, try, try again!

 Today is St. David's Day, honoring the patron saint of Wales.
 (I learned this from Ted, who comes from Welsh stock.)
 Leeks are one of the traditional foods served on this day.
 Be sure to set your table with daffodils, the official flower of Wales.
 Serves 4.